 RiverCOG's neighboring COGs include: South Central Regional Council of Government (SCRCOG), the Southeastern Connecticut Council of Governments (SCCOG), and the Capitol Region Council of Governments (CRCOG).
+Each of these COGs hosts their own MPO.
 Together, these regions work cooperatively toward improving mutual transportation goals and improving connectivity for the New Haven Transportation Management Area (TMA), the Hartford Transportation Management Area (TMA), and the Southeastern Transportation Management Area (TMA).
 This includes bridging transportation networks within the lower Connecticut River valley region; a region which connects the urbanized areas of Hartford, New Haven, and New London.
 RiverCOG works to facilitate long range, sustainable transportation management including: infrastructure improvements, maintenance, safety, environmental resource management and preservation, emergency management planning, land use analysis, economic growth, and sustainable capital planning.

-Federal legislation governing the Metropolitan Planning process has been regulated by the 1991 enactment of the Intermodal Surface Transportation Efficiency Act (ISTEA), the 1998 Transportation Equity Act for the 21st Century (TEA-21), the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) of 2005, Moving Ahead for Progress in the 21st Century (MAP21) of 2012 and Fixing America's Surface Transportation Act or "FAST Act" of 2015 continues to promote the role of Metropolitan Planning Organizations in long range transportation planning.
-These authorization acts are essential to the foundation of the Federal-aid Highway Program (FAHP) since they provide funding for and the requirements associated with the FAHP.
+Federal legislation governing the Metropolitan Planning process has been regulated by the 1991 enactment of the Intermodal Surface Transportation Efficiency Act (ISTEA), the 1998 Transportation Equity Act for the 21st Century (TEA-21), the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) of 2005, Moving Ahead for Progress in the 21st Century (MAP21) of 2012 and Fixing America's Surface Transportation Act or "FAST Act" of 2015.
+The Infrastructure Investment and Jobs Act (IIJA) (Public Law 117-58, also known as the "Bipartisan Infrastructure Law") continues to promote the role of Metropolitan Planning Organizations in long range transportation planning through FY 2026.
+These authorization acts are essential to the foundation of the Federal-aid highway programs.
 They also set forth the duties and functions of an agency or program, its organizational structure, and the responsibilities of agency or program officials including transforming the policy and programmatic framework for investments to guide the growth and development of the country's vital transportation infrastructure.
-Most authorization acts are multi-year acts that contain provisions for not only the FAHP, but for other surface transportation modes, such as transit.
+Most authorization acts are multi-year acts that contain provisions for not only highway programs, but for other surface transportation modes, such as transit.